 The Gothic Quarter is the old part of Barcelona.
 Besides, its main features are the classical style of its buildings, narrow streets, and the absence of traffic.
 Additionally, in this neighborhood, you will discover beautiful samples of Roman and Medieval-era architecture rubbing elbows with the many shops, restaurants, cafes, bars, and clubs that board this neighborhood’s narrow roads and attractive plazas.

 10- Las Ramblas:

 via – catalunyacasas

-Las Ramblas Barcelona, one of the world’s most popular streets.
-This street is home to buildings such as the Gran Teatre del Liceu, the Palau de la Virreina palace and La Boquería market, and lined with flower stalls and kiosks.
+Las Ramblas Barcelona is one of the world’s most known streets.
+This street is home to buildings such as the Gran Teatre del Liceu, the Palau de la Virreina palace, and La Boquería market, and lined with flower stalls and kiosks.

-The street stretches for a length of a little over one kilometer, it is a succession of streets, which begins in the Plaça de Catalunya is the Rambla de Canaletes and work their way down via Rambla dels Estudis, and ending with Rambla de Les Flors.
+The street stretches for a length of one kilometer.
+It is a succession of streets that begin in the Plaça de Catalunya is the Rambla de Canaletes and work their way down via Rambla dels Estudis, and ending with Rambla de Les Flors.

 Moreover, Las Ramblas divides the two most main districts of Barcelona’s old town, the touristic Gothic Quarter on one side, and the shabby chic area of El Raval on the other side, it also has access to the main entrance of the popular market known as La Boquería.